ramblingsofadev/docs/routing.md

     ->withManyConstraints([new FooConstraint(), new BarConstraint()]);
 ```

-<h3 id="using-aphirias-application-builder-library">Using Aphiria's Application Builder Library</h3>

-Learn more about how [Aphiria's application builder library](configuration.md#component-routes) can simplify registering your routes.

 <h2 id="versioned-api-example">Versioned API Example</h2>

 Let's say your app sends an API version header, and you want to match an endpoint that supports that version.
 You could do this by using a route "attribute" and a route constraint.
 Let's create some routes that have the same path, but support different versions of the API: